guiwitz/naparimovie/README.md

 ### Script based key-frames

 If you want to be able to replicate your animation or specify it precisely you can also write a script for it.
 This follows the ideas of the Fiji plugin [3Dscript](https://www.nature.com/articles/s41592-019-0359-1) where commands describing modifications of the viewed volume are implemented in a natural language.
-Two script examples are provided [here](/examples/moviecommands.txt) [here](examples/moviecommands2.txt).
+Two script examples are provided [here](/examples/moviecommands.txt) and [here](examples/moviecommands2.txt).
 Please read the 3Dscript documentation to understand how such scripts are written.
 At the moment you can use:

 - At frame ...
 - From frame x to frame y ...